Dodowingster/django_backend/readme.md

 ### Installation Method Using Docker(Highly Recommended)

 2. Install [Docker](https://www.docker.com/products/docker-desktop/) <br>
-    Note: On Windows, After installing your Docker may crash due to WSL not being updated/installed in your system.
+    :wrench: Note: On Windows, After installing your Docker may crash due to WSL not being updated/installed in your system.
 If this is the case, simple run this command in your Powershell Terminal
     ```
     WSL --update
     ```